jesper-raemaekers/python-polarion/docs/xml.rst

             })

         testrun=Importer.from_xml(config)

-        if config.result is not None:
+        # if want to save the test_run as json, add:
-            ResultExporter.save_json(config.result, testrun)
+        ResultExporter.save_json("result.json", testrun)

 Export a test run as json